jacob-ai-bot/jacob/README.md

      - `Pull request reviews`
      - `Pull request review comment`
      - `Pull request review threads`
+   - Create the GitHub App
-   - Note down the `App ID`, `Client ID`, `Client Secret`, and generate a `Private Key`.
-These will be used in your `.env` configuration.
+   - Note down the `App ID` and `Client ID`.
+This will be used in your `.env` configuration.
+   - Generate a new Client Secret and save it.
+   - Generate a new Private Key and save it.

 2. **Running Smee**

+   - Install the smee client `npm install -g smee-client`
-   - Start your smee client with the command `smee -u [Your smee.io URL] --target  http://localhost:5173`, ensuring it's forwarding to your local server's port.
+   - Start your smee client on the terminal with the command `smee -u [Your smee.io URL] --target  http://localhost:5173`, ensuring it's forwarding to your local server's port.

 3. **JACoB Configuration**